UW-Macrostrat/web-components/README.md

 This will automatically initialize all git submodules used in the monorepo.

 Next install all necessary modules.
 The repository is set up to use **Yarn v2** by default, for quick installs and updates.

 ```
 yarn
 ```

-## Storybook
+### Storybook

 We use [Storybook](https://storybook.js.org/) for developing components in an isolated environment.
 To start the storybook, run `yarn run dev` in the root directory.

 The storybook will start at port `6006`

+### Publishing packages

+This monorepo has a custom script that helps with publishing packages.

+- Run `yarn run status` to view a change list for each potential package to be published.
+This will allow you to update `package.json` versions and changelog entries.
+- If desired, you can run `yarn run prepare` to try building the packages.
+- If the build is successful, you can run `yarn run publish` to publish new versions.

+You will need the NPM organizational credentials (to the `@macrostrat` organization) to publish packages.